 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Placing the collar without correction
+Putting on the collar without static correction

 Dog retreats are a great place to introduce your dog to an invisible fence.
 A dog retreat is a safe, enclosed area where your dog can explore and get used to the fence without the worry of them running off.